natashaval/numbers-juara-android/README.md

 ## Overview
 - Number Trivia is a simple Android application to show an interesting fact about numbers.
 The trivia is taken from NumbersApi.
+- Make sure the phone is connected to Internet to retrieve from the API
 ![Number Fragment](screenshots/number_fragment_0.png)
 - On opening the app, it shows fun fact from a random number
 ![Number Fragment Filled](screenshots/number_fragment.png)